Tips for Securing a Room with Idealis while Studying in Wageningen

 How to get started?

-First of all, if you’re quite sure that you’ll be studying in Wageningen, make an account on Idealis’ website as soon as possible.
+First of all, if you’re quite sure that you’ll be studying in Wageningen, subscribe to ROOM.nl as soon as possible.
 That’s because the earlier you register, the more chances you have to find a desired room before arrival.
 I’ll get back to that in a bit.

 Once you’ve signed up, you can view the various offers Idealis has for that particular day.
 Depending on when you take a look at the offers, the number of offers can vary from anywhere between 2 to 40 or more.
 Just to try out the system, you can respond to one of the offers.
 What you’ll then see, is your ranking in the list of all responders.
 It might easily be 45th or even 327th, but there’s no reason to freak out.
 Your ranking in that list is dependent on a couple of factors, and here’s all you need to know.

 What contributes to your ranking?

 As I mentioned, sign up with ROOM.nl as soon as you’re quite sure about coming to study in Wageningen.
 The longer you’ve been in the system, the more likely it is for you to find a room when the time is right.
 Once you’ve signed up, there’s not much more you can do at that moment and the best is simply to wait until about a month or two before you actually want to move to Wageningen.

 If you live more than 130km away from Wageningen, it’s highly likely that you’ll receive distance priority.
 If that applies to you, you’ll receive an email with such indication.
 The priority is valid from June 15 – July 15, and if you don’t find a room within this period, you’ll probably also receive an extension until August 15.
 There’s no way for me or Idealis to tell you if you will get this priority as this is awarded by the university.
 You can email the admissions office if you haven’t heard anything before June 15.
 PS!
 Distance priority is only valid for students who start in September.